1. General terms and VVCS’s right to change them

 20.1 This agreement shall be subject to Portuguese law.

-20.2 The Customer does not have the right of free termination, within 14 days, under the distance selling provisions to cancel an individual rental on the basis of the Decree-Law nr.
+20.2 The Customer have the right of free termination, within 14 days, under the distance selling provisions to cancel an individual rental on the basis of the Decree-Law nr.
 24/2014, dated as of February 14 (“Contratos celebrados à distância e fora do estabelecimento comercial”).

 20.3 All disputes arising out of or in connection with this agreement, including any question regarding its existence, validity or termination, shall be finally settled under the Courts of Lisbon, Portugal, or under the Courts of the place where the Customer has his/her residence.